Hyperuniform random measures, transport and rigidity: Gibbs measures

-It indeed corresponds to Boltzmann equation \eqref{eq:boltz} with potential $ \varphi _{ d}.$ We recover some previously encountered examples: In Dimension $ 1$, we obtain the $ \beta $-ensembles, that converge resp. to the stationary hyperuniform $ \text{\rm{Sine}}_{ \beta }$ processes as $ n\to \infty $ (Theorem \ref{thm:sine-beta}).
-In Dimension $ 2$, for $ \beta = 2$, we exactly have the Ginibre distribution.
+It indeed corresponds to equation \eqref{eq:boltz} with potential $ \varphi _{ d}.$ We recover some previously encountered examples: In dimension $ 2$, for $ \beta = 2$, we exactly have the Ginibre distribution.
+There are unfortunately no convenient random matrix interpretations for other values of $ \beta $.
+Since the potential $ \varphi _{ 2}$ is the logarithm, such models are sometimes also called {\it log gases}.
+This terminology is also used in dimension $ 1$ with $ \varphi (x) = -\ln( | x | )$, but this is not a Coulomb gas since $ \varphi _{ 1}(x) = - | x | $, it is rather a $ 0$-Riesz gas.
+The one-dimensional log gases, also called $ \beta $-ensembles, are mentioned at Section \ref{sec:intro-examples}.
+They are the topic of a substantial literature, due to their connection with random matrices and statistical physics.

-Hence the ``interesting'' problem is wether long range Riesz gases are hyperuniform, which is, in general, expected \cite{Lewin}, and proved in dimension $ 1$ \cite{ValkoVirag}.
-In dimension $ d\geqslant 2$, the only rigourous result concerns Coulomb gases with $ n$ particles in dimension $ 2$.
-The long range interactions make it complicated to even define unambiguously an infinite model, the following result is rather asymptotic hyperuniformity for large finite {\it bulk subsystems}, i.e. at distance $ \sim n^{ 1/d}$ from the disk boundary.
+Hence the remaining ``interesting'' problem is wether long range Riesz gases (i.e. for $ s\leqslant d$) are hyperuniform, which is, in general, expected \cite{Lewin}, and sometimes proved in dimension $ 1$ \cite{ValkoVirag,boursier,Lewin}.
+The long range interactions make it complicated to even define unambiguously an infinite model.